Hilbert transform, spectral filters and option pricing: Error convergence of the pricing procedure

-where $c_1$, $c_2$, $c_3$ and $c_4$ are positive constants.
-In this case, for the integral to converge we must have $2\Delta t/\nu+2>1$, which is the case for all possible process parameters.
-When the output of this decomposition is exponentiated to obtain the results of the factorisation, the error will be bounded by
+The two cosines are equal because the difference of their arguments is $2k\pi$.
+For the integral to converge we must have $2\Delta t/\nu+2>1$, which is the case for all possible process parameters.
+When the output of this decomposition is exponentiated to obtain the results of the factorisation, the error will be bounded as